Dissecting Long-Chain-of-Thought Reasoning Models: An Empirical Study: Related Work

 In contrast, recent work by \citet{DBLP:conf/icml/TajwarSSR0XEFK24} shows that during preference fine-tuning, on-policy sampling or explicitly training away from negative samples outperforms offline and maximum likelihood objectives, underscoring the value of negative samples. \citet{xiong2025minimalistapproachllmreasoning} further explore the role of positive samples in an off-policy setting.

-Compared to these works, our study not only focuses on reasoning tasks but also takes a novel step by entirely ablating both positive and negative samples during on-policy RL training, providing a new perspective on their necessity in training long reasoning models.
+Compared to these works, our study not only focuses on reasoning tasks but also takes a novel step by entirely ablating both positive and negative samples during on-policy scaling RL, providing a new perspective on their necessity in training long-CoT reasoning models.